hyperledger/aries-rfcs/concepts/0005-didcomm/README.md

 _Interoperable_ means that DIDComm should work across programming languages, blockchains, vendors, OS/platforms, networks, legal jurisdictions, geos, cryptographies, and hardware--as well as across time.
 That's quite a list.
-It means that DIDComm intends something more than just Indy compatibility; it aims to be a future-proof _lingua franca_ of all self-sovereign interactions.
+It means that DIDComm intends something more than just compatibility within Aries; it aims to be a future-proof _lingua franca_ of all self-sovereign interactions.

 _Transport-agnostic_ means that it should be possible to use DIDComm over